Mega2223/UFABC-vault/Assets/Análise de Sensibilidade (old).md

 ---
 ## Definição

-A análise de sensibilidade é o estudo da mudança do comportamento de um [[Modelo|modelo de otimização linear]] conforme mudanças no problema.
+A análise de sensibilidade é o estudo da mudança do comportamento de um [[Modelo Linear|modelo de otimização linear]] conforme mudanças no problema.

 ## Mudança de Variável